The Horse in Motion: Legacy

 Inspired by Muybridge, Marey, Ottomar Anschütz and many others started studying motion through chronophotography.
 Some researchers had used photography as a means to document reality before (including, for instance, time-lapse sequences of the passage of Venus in 1874), but Muybridge's widely publicized work convinced many more people that the medium could be more reliable than the naked eye, and even demonstrated that it could reveal otherwise undiscernable phenomena and principles.

 Muybridge continued his chronophotographic studies under the auspices of the University of Pennsylvania and published a portfolio of 781 plates as Animal Locomotion in 1887.
 This work provided artists with examples of positions of the moving subjects they wanted to depict.
 The idea of chronophotographic sequences also inspired new artistic endeavours, with Marcel Duchamp's Nude Descending a Staircase, No. 2 as a famous example.

 The projection of moving painted versions of Muybridge's pictures with the zoopraxiscope was the earliest known motion picture exhibition based on actual recordings of motion.

 Muybridge later met with Thomas Edison, who had invented the phonograph a few years before.
 Edison went on to develop the kinetograph, an early movie camera, and the kinetoscope, an early motion picture viewer.

 The Horse in Motion studies are commonly regarded as a landmark in the development of motion picture media (although dates, titles, and pictures from different periods are often mixed up in statements about Muybridge's influence).
 Jordan Peele's 2022 film Nope made reference to Plate 626, published in Animal Locomotion.
-The film's main characters are descendants of the unknown jockey in the pictures (who in the film is named Alistair E. Haywood), which has been described as a comment on how "the camera - with its power to see - has also left certain people, and certain stories, unseen".
+The film's main characters claim to be descendants of the unknown jockey in the pictures (who in the film is named Alistair E. Haywood), which has been described as a comment on how "the camera - with its power to see - has also left certain people, and certain stories, unseen".